davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ![Blue/Green](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/blue-green.png)

 We have two versions up and running in production, online and offline.
 The routers and services never change, they are always online or offline.
-Because we have an offline version, we can do **smoke test** before switching to online.
+Because we have an offline version, we can do the **smoke test** before switching to online.
 When a new version is ready to be used by the final users, we only change the deployment that the online service is using.

 ![Blue/Green Switch](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/blue-green-switch.png)